XHTO-FM: Changes under GRM/GRC and flip to an English-language format

-XHTO, which originally was an English adult contemporary outlet as Stereorey under Joaquín Vargas Gómez, changed to a Spanish contemporary outlet under Radiorama, and then to an English-language top 40/contemporary hit radio (CHR) format under Grupo Radio México in 2001.
+Sometime in the 2000s, Grupo Radio México took control of XHTO-FM from Radiorama, which holds its concession and then changed it to an El Paso-focused English-language Top 40/CHR (Contemporary Hit Radio) format named "HitFM" in 2001.
+Before that change, the station was mainly aimed to a Ciudad Juárez listeners.
 By 2003, it shifted directions to rhythmic contemporary music to compete directly against KPRR.
 As of September 2013, the station returned to a mainstream CHR presentation, albeit still featuring a dance/rhythmic lean, and reports to Mediabase as a mainstream Top 40.
-Grupo Radio México was rolled into Grupo Radio Centro, and still later Grupo Audiorama Comunicaciones took direct ownership.
+In 2015, the merger of Grupo Radio México into co-owned Grupo Radio Centro resulted in GRC taking control of XHTO-FM.